Spring Has Arrived!

 Alexander Falls is certainly one of the nicest spots for a picnic in Whistler.
 The picnic areas are numerous, the surrounding forest is gorgeous and wild and Alexander Falls crashes loud and beautiful in the background.
 The Callaghan Valley is home to some other great places to visit.
 Just past the Alexander Falls parking lot on your left you will see a sign for Callaghan Lake Provincial Park.
 If you turn left here you can either drive straight up a very bad logging road for 8.5 kilometres to Callaghan Lake.
 If you want a quick look at a very pretty mountain lake, take the first right at the start of this logging road that takes you to Madeley Lake.
 On a sunny summer day, few places in Whistler are more serene and beautiful.
 A short trail from the end of the road, behind the lake takes you down to a lovely and sunny shore of this crystal clear lake.
 It is also a free campground that is very nice.
 Callaghan Lake is well worth the bumpy drive.
 Very high up the mountains, it is a pretty great way to get deep into the wilderness around Whistler with little effort.
 Almost the entire Callaghan Valley is pristine looking in the winter, with snowy trees, and snowy mountains as far as you can see.
 Springtime is when you see the volume of water crashing over the falls increase rapidly.
 More dramatic, more beautiful and much louder.
 The fall months can be quite beautiful as well.
 Despite the deteriorating weather and frequent rainfall, the drive up the Callaghan Valley will be flanked by fall coloured leaves.
 Another benefit of going to Alexander Falls in the fall is that you will likely have the valley to yourselves.

 In the winter months the Callaghan Valley is a winter wonderland with deep snow everywhere.
-Callaghan Valley Road is snow plowed all winter, which allows easy access to Alexander Park even in the depths of winter!
+Callaghan Valley Road is snow plowed all winter, which allows easy access to Alexander Falls even in the depths of winter!
 The parking lot is not plowed, so you just have to park in a cleared section just off the road and walk a couple hundred metres to the viewpoint.

 Walking through the Alexander Falls parking lot covered in almost 2 metres of snow on a beautiful, sunny winter day.
 The outhouses can be seen on the right almost entirely buried in snow.
 The viewing platform just past the outhouses is completely obscured by snow.